Quade Cooper: Early life

-Rugby union career
+Career

 2007–09: Youth level and early international career

 Cooper joined the ARU-funded high-performance program with the national talent squad, and signed with the Queensland Reds for the 2007 Super 14 season.
 At 18-years-old, Cooper made his debut appearance for the Reds in Round 2 of the competition, against the Crusaders at Jade Stadium, Christchurch.
 The Reds went on to lose the game by eleven points.
 Unfortunately, the franchise finished bottom of the table, having won just two of 13 games.
 It saw head coach Eddie Jones resign after an 89-point defeat by the Bulls.
 It was later unveiled Cooper would be the first five-eighth for one of the two Queensland teams, the East Coast Aces in the inaugural Australian Rugby Championship.
 The side was guided by former Samoa coach John Boe and Australian lock Garrick Morgan.

 It was reported by The Sunday Mail early 2008 that the New Zealand Rugby Union showed interest and had held preliminary talks with Cooper's management team after he would be off contract at season's end with Queensland.
 It was understood the Hurricanes were in line for his signature, and including a possible defection to rugby league.
 Cooper was involved in a famous upset five-tries-to-one victory over the Bulls.
 Head coach Phil Mooney made six changes to the side that started against the Stormers the previous week, which earned Cooper's first start of the 2008 season.
 Cooper performed a try assist after a chip kick to Morgan Turinui in the 72nd minute, securing their first bonus-point victory in four years.